 Although my research is not limited to

 specific taxa I primarily work on arthropods and vascular plants.

-As curator of the Colorado Plateau Museum of Arthropod Biodiversity I am interested in
+Through Colorado Plateau Center for Biodiversity, I am interested in

 documenting arthropod biodiversity across environmental gradients.

 The Biodiversity Center specializes in developing

 regional arthropod biodiversity databases for the Colorado Plateau that can be

 My teaching interests cover the fields of

 appointment in the Department of Biological Sciences, I serve as the Director